rbrt-weiler/coinspy/README.md

-      --questdb-table string          Table written to in QuestDB (default "exchange_rates") --questdb-timeout uint16        Timeout for QuestDB connections (default 10) -q, --quiet                         Do not print to stdout
+      --questdb-table string          Table written to in QuestDB (default "exchange_rates") --questdb-timeout uint16        Timeout for QuestDB connections (default 10) -q, --quiet                         Do not print to stdout --sqlite3-file string           SQLite3 file to use
+      --sqlite3-table string          Table written to in SQLite3 (default "exchange_rates")

 For coins and fiats, any well-known symbol (for example BTC for Bitcoin, EUR for Euro) can be used.
 The amount of owned coins can be set by adding =VALUE to the coin, e.g. BTC=1.234.